PedrobyJoao/nwaku-eval/README.md

 Thus it does not take into account real-world network conditions of multi-host and multi-region nodes.

 Is it still useful though?
-I would say yes because we still can catch performance bottlenecks coming from network protocols processing, such as the number of control messages that peers exchange when publishing a message in a pubsub topic.
-Independently if all nodes are running within the same host or not, the number of control messages will be the same and we still can identify this kind of bottlenecks with these local experiments.
+I would say yes because we still can catch performance bottlenecks coming from network protocol processing, such as the number of control messages that peers exchange when publishing a message in a pubsub topic.
+Regardless of whether all nodes are running on the same host, the number of control messages will be the same and we still can identify this kind of bottlenecks with these local experiments.